VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

    pytest -ra

-If you want a faster smoke test focused on the modern geospatial stack and regression coverage, run:
+If you want a faster smoke test focused on geospatial IO and regression coverage, run:

 ::